-The difference between ΔE{min} and ΔE{th} is responsible for energy loss in the device.
+The difference between ΔE{\min} and ΔE{th} is the "loss" in the device.

-5. Give the expression of the device's power efficiency η{elec} (fraction of the power used for water splitting) as a function of ΔE{th} and ΔE{min} .
+5. Give the expression of the device power efficiency η{elec} (fraction of the power used for water splitting) as a function of ΔE{th} and ΔE{min} .
 Assuming an identical current value I, calculate the water electrolysis power efficiency when a Pt cathode and a Fe2O3 anode are used.
-Clearly indicate the most efficient anode.
+Select the most efficient anode from the table above.